Plum pox virus

 Host plants

-Almond(P. dulcis) can be infected but shows few symptoms.
-Wild Prunus species play a major role as secondary hosts, being a potential source of infection.
+Almond(P. dulcis) can be infected, but hardly shows any symptoms.
+Wild Prunus species play a major role as secondary hosts, as they are a potential source of infection.
 Ornamental shrubs of the genus Prunus can also be infected.

 Propagation and transmission